Browse By Name

 • The filter object is useful to manipulate a previously defined filter.

-A filter is a function with a set of parameters.
+Every filter is a function with a set of parameters.

 Click on the following link to see a demonstration of filters: Filters and Transitions Master Sample (MSDN).

-If you need more information about filters and transitions please visit the Visual Filters and Transitions Reference (MSDN) page.
+If you need more information about filters and transitions, please visit the Visual Filters and Transitions Reference (MSDN) page.

 Syntax: